 Thanks for checking out my teaching resources!
-You’re free to use anything here, and I just ask that you attribute this material to me and drop a link to my website if/when you use these resources.
+You’re free to use anything here, and I just ask that you attribute credit me and cite my materials if/when you use these resources (APA citation below).

 MY STATEMENT ON ACCOMMODATIONS: